harishMadhavan1010/sky130-rtldesign/README.md

   IMG Capture60

-  > It's worth noting how
+  > It's worth noting how output transitions to zero right when asyncres signal is high regardless of the clock edge.
+Similar is the case with asyncset signals.
+This is not the case with synchronous set/reset signals however.
+We'll take a look at them eventually.

 ## Day 3